SEESolutions-it/DpdlEngine/README.md

 * The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is available)

+**NOTE:** The native Dpdl library for embedded C within Dpdl scripts is currently available for MacOS, Linux x86_64, Raspberry Pi.
+More builds will follow.
+Eventually it might be necessary to recompile it for some versions of the platform.
+Contact us if this is the case.

 ## How to buy a full DpdlEngine license?